YasminTeles/new-server/Architecture.md

  That returns the version of the server.
 It's useful for blue-green development.

 - `GET /healthcheck`
   That returns the health of the server running.
-It's useful for check if the server can be able handling requests.
+It's useful for checking if the server can handle requests.

 ## Features